yoctoproject/poky/documentation/ref-manual/classes.rst

 ``cmake``
 =========

-The ref:`ref-classes-cmake` class allows for recipes that need to build software using the `CMake <https://cmake.org/overview/>`__ build system.
-You can use the :term:`EXTRA_OECMAKE` variable to specify additional configuration options to be passed using the ``cmake`` command line.
+The :ref:`ref-classes-cmake` class allows recipes to build software using the `CMake <https://cmake.org/overview/>`__ build system.
+You can use the :term:`EXTRA_OECMAKE` variable to specify additional configuration options to pass to the ``cmake`` command line.

-On the occasion that you would be installing custom CMake toolchain files supplied by the application being built, you should install them to the preferred CMake Module directory: ``${D}${datadir}/cmake/`` Modules during
+By default, the :ref:`ref-classes-cmake` class uses `Ninja <https://ninja-build.org/>`__ instead of GNU make for building, which offers better build performance.
+If a recipe is broken with Ninja, then the recipe can set the :term:`OECMAKE_GENERATOR` variable to ``Unix Makefiles`` to use GNU make instead.

-:ref:`ref-tasks-install`.
+If you need to install custom CMake toolchain files supplied by the application being built, you should install them (during :ref:`ref-tasks-install`) to the preferred CMake Module directory: ``${D}${datadir}/cmake/modules/``.

 .. _ref-classes-cml1: